jessibug-os/EstraDial/README.md

 - [ESIM Calculator by Gray Oasis](https://grayoasis.com/esim/)
 - [Desmos E2 Calculator](https://www.desmos.com/calculator/yrznshtg3k)

-## Disclaimer
+## Important

-This is just a model.
-Real pharmacokinetics vary person to person based on injection site, technique, metabolism, etc. Use this for education and planning, but check actual levels with bloodwork.
-Always work with your healthcare provider.
+This is a model, not a blood test.
+Everyone metabolizes differently based on injection site, technique, body composition, etc. Use this for planning and education, but get actual bloodwork to know your real levels.
+Talk to your healthcare provider about dosing.

-## Tech stack
+## Built with

-React, TypeScript, Recharts for graphs, deployed on GitHub Pages.
+React + TypeScript + Recharts, deployed on GitHub Pages.

 ## License